• Menu

 Upon arrival at Bonorong, a huge expanse of land high on a hillside in Brighton overlooking a huge valley below, we were treated to large open pens where cages are only there to protect animals (and mainly to keep humans from making stupid moves like sticking fingers in places they should not be).
 On this property, there are more than 15 Tasmanian devils, dozens of kangaroos, wallabies, wombats, and other native species that came to the sanctuary because of injury, impact by humans, or loss of animal parents.

-A Quiet Path in the Botanic Garden - Adelaide, Australia
+Guilfoyle's Volcano at the Royal Botanic Garden - Melbourne, Australia

-A Quiet Path in the Botanic Garden – Adelaide, Australia
+Guilfoyle's Volcano at the Royal Botanic Garden – Melbourne, Australia

 As we walked along the paths in the park, we got the chance to talk to one of the Tasmanian devil keepers.
 She “adopted” a female Tasmanian devil early on in its life as it lost its mother in an accident.
 Working in a cooperative manner with the sancutary’s practices, the devil has successfully been raised and was mated to produce three young imps (baby devils) that are now thriving in the park.
 The irony — if she enters the pen, the mama and the babies will approach, cuddle up to her just like a puppy to a young child.
 Anyone else enters the pen, and the mama devil becomes hugely agitated, snarling, and immediately protective.